August 27, 2017

 When the words “Trump” and “children” appear in the same sentence, it’s often because the writer is trying to figure out how to protect the latter from the former.
 How do we shield our offspring not only from what this man does (particularly if the youngsters in question are at risk of being harassed or deported) but from who he is?
 How do we explain to our kids that someone who bullies, lies, and boasts about assaulting women has made it to the White House?
 The news these days presents parents and educators with what might be described as a series of teachable moments that we never asked for and cannot easily avoid.

 Then, too, there is the ugliness that many children face as a result of what Donald Trump has unleashed and empowered in their peers.
-“The Trump Effect,” a survey of about 2,000 teachers published last year by the Southern Poverty Law Center, described the effects on students of a rise in “uncivil political discourse” — notably anti-Muslim and anti-immigrant sentiments — in classrooms across the country.
+“The Trump Effect,” a survey of about 2,000 teachers published by the Southern Poverty Law Center, described the effects on students of a rise in “uncivil political discourse” — notably anti-Muslim and anti-immigrant sentiments — in classrooms across the country.
 A subsequent, much larger survey conducted by SPLC after the election offered even more evidence of Trump-inspired hate incidents in schools.
-And earlier this summer, Buzzfeed described events in 26 states in which students “invoked Trump’s name or message in an apparent effort to harass a classmate during the past school year.”
+Buzzfeed, meanwhile, described events in 26 states in which students “invoked Trump’s name or message in an apparent effort to harass a classmate during the past school year.”

 But let’s imagine a different juxtaposition of “Trump” and “children” — one that is proactive by virtue of being paradoxical.
 What if we viewed this man who spends his days tweeting insults and self-congratulation as a really useful counterexample?
 Even before he ran for president, some of us had considered him Exhibit A for the proposition that it’s possible to be rich and famous without being a successful human being by any meaningful psychological or moral standard.